-Music producers are responsible for developing and making creative content.
-You could work in a studio, as a live events producer or as producer/sound engineer.
-The term 'music producer' covers a number of careers in music production, and there are several different routes you can follow.
+The term 'music producer' covers several careers in music production and there are different routes you can follow.

-Music producers working on live music events are responsible for running creative spectacles like concerts, festivals or live shows.
-This involves coordinating technical staff, performers and other stakeholders to ensure events run smoothly.
-Live events may be one-offs or regular annual events, and can be held at indoor and outdoor music venues of all sizes.
+If you work as a live events producer, you'll be involved in running concerts, festivals or live shows.
+For these, you'll coordinate technical staff, performers and other stakeholders to ensure events run smoothly.
+Live events can be one-offs or regular annual events and take place in indoor and outdoor music venues of all sizes.

-Specific responsibilities vary depending on the artist, recording studio, radio station, label, or organisation that you works for.
-In general, your tasks will include:
+Your responsibilities as a music producer may vary depending on the artist, recording studio, radio station, label or organisation, but in general will include:

 - listening to an artist's demo tapes and working with artists to produce the sound they require